Electrical Networks, Lagrangian Grassmannians and Symplectic Groups: Acknowledgements

-The authors have been supported by the RSF Grant No. 20-61-46005.
+We are grateful to Arkady Berenstein and Alexander Kuznetsov for useful discussions and to Lazar Guterman for pointing out few misprints.
+Research of B.B, A.K. and D.T.
+(Sections 2, 3 and 4) has been supported in part by the RSF Grant No. 20-71-10110 which funds the work of B.B, A.K. and D.T. at P. G. Demidov Yaroslavl State University.
+Research of B.B.
+(Sections 7 and 8) was supported in part by the ISF grant 876/20.
 Part of the work in this project was completed while the second author visited the ICERM, USA and the MPI, Bonn, Germany.